Solnitsata

 Salt production drove Solnitsata's economy, and the town is believed to have supplied salt throughout the Balkans.
 A large collection of gold objects nearby has led archaeologists to consider that this trade resulted in great wealth for the town's residents — Varna Necropolis.
+Researchers suggest that some of the residential buildings in the settlement were two-story, a fact that indicates relatively advanced architectural planning in a prehistoric context.
 Nearby is the ancient Anhialos, whose livelihood was the extraction of sea salt.
 The extraction technology can be seen in the Salt Museum, Pomorie.

 The town is believed to have been destroyed by an earthquake.